Skyline Computation with Noisy Comparisons: Appendix: Lower Bounds

-Suppose for the sake of contradiction that there exists an algorithm ${\A}$ recovering the skyline for any input with exactly $k$ skyline points, with error probability at most $1/10$, and using $o(nd\log k)$ queries in expectation.
-By Markov's inequality, the probability that the number of queries exceeds 5 times the expectation is at most $1/5$, so truncating the execution at that point adds $1/5$ to the error probability, transforming $\A$ into an algorithm $B$ that recovers the skyline for any input with exactly $k$ skyline points, with error probability at most $1/5+1/10<1/3$, and using $o(5nd\log k)$ queries in the worst case.
-We claim that this implies that one can solve the $(k,\ell)$-\segproblem with $o(n d \log k)$ w.p. at least $1/3$ contradicting Lemma~\ref{pferd}.
+\begin{proof}[Proof of Theorem~\ref{THM:LOWER}] Suppose for the sake of contradiction that there exists an algorithm ${\A}$ recovering the skyline for any input with exactly $k$ skyline points, with error probability at most $1/10$, and using $o(nd\log k)$ queries in expectation.
+By Markov inequality, the probability that the number of queries exceeds 20 times the expectation is at most $1/20$, so truncating the execution at that point adds $1/20$ to the error probability, transforming $\A$ into an algorithm $B$ that recovers the skyline for any input with exactly $k$ skyline points, with error probability at most $1/20+1/10$, and using $o(20n d\;\log k)$ queries in the worst case.
+We next show that this implies that one can solve the $(k,\ell)$-\segproblem with $o(n d\; \log k)$ w.p. at least $3/4$.